Can autoworkers fuel a labour renaissance?

 “They’re sort of feeding off each other,” said Barry Eidlin, a sociology professor at Montreal’s McGill University who studies labour movements.

-“We haven’t seen this many high-profile strikes happening all at once in a while,” agreed Haley Brown, a research associate at the Washington, DC-based think tank Center for Economic and Policy Research.
+“We haven’t seen this many high-profile strikes happening all at once in a while,” agreed Hayley Brown, a research associate at the Washington, DC-based think tank Center for Economic and Policy Research.
 “There are definitely things that suggest that this is new,” she noted, but “it remains to be seen how much of a watershed moment it will be.”

 What is happening with the labour movement?